Rodovia Presidente Dutra: History

 The first road between the city of São Paulo and the city of Rio de Janeiro was built by the Washington Luis government and inaugurated on Saturday, 5 May 1928.

 At the end of the 1940s industrialization and the necessity of a faster, safer and more efficient and modern road connection of the two biggest Brazilian cities led to the construction of the Rodovia Presidente Dutra as it is known today.
 It was inaugurated on Friday, 19 January 1951, by the President Eurico Gaspar Dutra and called BR-2.
 It was a two-lane road with exception of the stretches between São Paulo and Guarulhos and in the Baixada Fluminense where it was a four-lane dual carriageway.

 In the 1960s it had various stretches converted to four-lane divided road.
-In 1967 it was fully upgraded to four-lane highway status.
+In 1967 it was fully converted to four-lane highway status.

 In the 1970s traffic has been eased on the Via Dutra due to the construction of the Rodovia dos Trabalhadores, now called Rodovia Ayrton Senna and its part built in the 1990s called Rodovia Governador Carvalho Pinto leading up to Taubaté.

 The highway is managed and maintained by a state concession to the private company NovaDutra S/A since March 1996, and therefore is a toll road.
 From that transfer of ownership up to today it has largely improved in road quality and safety.